DAWN Newsletter

 PhD Defense by Vadim Rusakov!

-On Tuesday, 09 April 2024, Vadim Rusakov successfully defended his PhD Thesis in the historically Aud.
+On Tuesday, 09 April 2024, Vadim Rusakov successfully defended his PhD Thesis in the historical Aud.
 A. at the Niels Bohr Institute.

 Big congratulations from all at DAWN.